vivanvasu-svg/neurofive-fullstack-internship/README.md

 ---

-This project was developed as part of the **NeuroFive Solutions Full Stack Developer Internship** assessment to demonstrate responsive frontend development, API integration, backend development, CRUD operations, and full-stack application architecture.
+This project was created as part of the **NeuroFive Solutions Full Stack Developer Internship** assessment to demonstrate frontend development, API integration, backend development, authentication, CRUD operations, and full-stack application architecture.